kungze/kolla-helm/charts/openstack-dep/README.md

 This chart will install [mariadb][mariadb], [rabbitmq][rabbitmq],
 [memcached][memcached], [nginx-ingress-controller][nginx-ingress-controller] etc,
 these are the dependency services of openstack projects.
-We wish all of openstack projects can share same dependency services release, so this chart should be installed before install any openstack projects.
+We wish that all of openstack projects can share same dependency services release, so we don't straightforward declare dependency relationship in openstack project charts.
+But, this chart should be installed before install any openstack projects.

 ## TL;DR